 The NFT market approaches a time of reckoning

 Without a doubt, NFTs were the big story in art news over the last two years, and over the whole of 2021 it is estimated around $40 billion was spent on them, however much of this came with a huge boom in cryptocurrencies and crypto associated wealth.
-In November the markets peaked and began to decline casting all eyes on the future of NFTs, and whether they would also decline alongside those markets, and general fears of economic downturns after something of a miraculous, and not entirely organic, post-Covid recovery.
+In November the markets peaked and began to decline casting all eyes on the future of digital art NFTs, and whether they would also decline alongside those markets, and the general fears of economic downturns after something of a miraculous, and not entirely organic, post-Covid recovery.

 So far, much of the NFT focus does seem to have shifted towards collections rather than individual high value artworks; of course the individual pieces in a series of collectibles are far more affordable, much like a range of limited edition art prints, widening the potential sales market.
 How NFTs will continue to mature is largely anyone’s guess, but they remain a thrilling shift in the art world.

-An older entity in the art world is the Turner Prize; introduced in the UK in the 1980s, it often grabbed headlines for focusing on challenging and often controversial works by artists pushing boundaries.
+An older entity in the art world is the Turner Prize; introduced in the UK in the 1980s, it often grabbed headlines for focusing on challenging and often controversial contemporary artworks by artists pushing boundaries.
 It’s relevance has declined somewhat in recent years and 2021 saw a new approach, shortlisting activist art collectives rather than individuals.
 The winners were announced in November with the top prize going to Belfast’s Array Collective, who created an installation focused on the history of troubles and sectarianism in Northern Ireland.

 The art year ends with an unexpected loss